Hernia Surgery In Singapore

 MBBS • MMed • MRCS (IRE) • FRCSED • FAMS

-What is Hernia Surgery?
+What Is a Hernia

 Hernia surgery, or herniorrhaphy, is a common surgical procedure used to repair hernias, which occur when an organ or fatty tissue squeezes through a weak spot in a surrounding muscle or connective tissue.
 Hernias most commonly occur in the abdomen, but can also appear in the groin, upper thigh, and belly button areas.